 6. To promote a thriving local economy to ensure that jobs and enterprise opportunities are available for local people of all ages, enabling the community to maintain both its village centres centred on Harrogate Road and Town Street.

 Rural Economy

-7. To support opportunities to enable farming to thrive.
+7. To support opportunities to enable farming and local food production to thrive.

 Improving the Infrastructure